Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

     }
   ]

 Here, each element in the array will result in the generation of a different output file; in this case, only one file (:class:`stateHistory.txt` in the same directory as the input file) will be created.
 This file will contain a matrix of results, where each row corresponds to an epoch.
-By default, the key :jsonkey:`epochsInFirstColumn` is set to :literal:`true`, which means that the first column of the matrix will contain the epochs, and subsequent columns will contain the values of the variables specified in the key :jsonkey:`variables`.
+The key :jsonkey:`epochsInFirstColumn` defaults to :literal:`true`, which means that the first column of the matrix will contain the epochs, and subsequent columns will contain the values of the variables specified in the key :jsonkey:`variables`.
 In this case, only the state (of the propagated body).

 We can now carry out the propagation.
-However, if we want a file containing all the settings actually used by Tudat to be generated (including all default settings), we must specify the :jsonkey:`options` to be:
+However, if we want a file containing all the settings actually used by Tudat to be generated (including all default settings), we must specify the :jsonkey:`options` key to be:

 .. code-block:: json